uptane/uptane-standard/uptane-standard.md

 *SHOULD NOT* This phrase or the phrase "NOT RECOMMENDED" mean that there could exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications will be understood and the case carefully weighed before implementing any behavior described with this label.
 *MAY* This word or the adjective "OPTIONAL," mean that an item is truly optional.

-In order to be considered Uptane-compliant, an implementation SHALL follow all of these rules as specified in the document.
+In order to be considered conformant to the Uptane Standard, an implementation SHALL follow all of these rules as specified in the document.

 Note that, following the recommendations of {{RFC2119}}, imperatives of the type defined here will be used only when essential for security.